-Take your medication before taking your dog out or going for your morning walk.
-Linking your AUBAGIO with an activity that you’re already doing every day can really help establish it as part of your routine.
+Take your medication before you make coffee in the morning or after you walk the dog in the afternoon.
+Linking your AUBAGIO with a daily activity can help establish it as part of your routine.

 Are of childbearing potential and not using effective birth control.